Tertta is a Resilient Leadership™ Mentor amongst our Resilient Leadership™ Community.

 For me as a farmer’s daughter, nature is very important.
 I like to work in my family farm’s home forest, maintaining its quality.
 My experiences in nature resonate deeply with me, so words like peak, flow, exceptional, awakening, synchronicity, mystical and spiritual describe them perfectly.
 What would be a nicer way to spend a summer day, than by picking berries and mushrooms from the farm and the home forest: blueberries, lingonberries, cloudberries, raspberries and strawberries.
 Also fishing on blue lakes with a small boat or wintertime ice fishing with the kicksledge.
 Finnish Sauna is also essential part of my life, wellbeing and relaxation.
 A Sauna is a small room or house designed as a place to experience dry or wet heat sessions.
 In wintertime after Sauna it is nice to go ice swimming.

 My professional resilience was tested when I had to leave the state organisation for which I worked almost 15 years, and had no job.
-I moved back home to the region in northern Finland where I grew up.
+I moved back home to the region in Middle Finland where I grew up.
 I felt alone in my own company until a business friend – Adriaan Bekman – invited me to research for the horizontal leadership center – IMO Finland.
-Now I work with 5 people in the IMO Finland team.
+Now we are 2 people in the IMO Finland team.
 It has been a long journey to create IMO Finland with colleagues as part of IMO International, but I enjoyed doing it.
 Now 10 years after beginning, I can say that horizontal leadership and organising and leading learning design is mainstream in Finland.
 My own work and IMO are now interconnected.
 I learn much resilience in IMO, which is now in many countries.
-I hold shared leadership in Finland, and I love the annual international conferences, which inspire me.
+We hold horizontal leadership in Finland, and I love the annual international conferences, which inspires us.
 Doing good in freedom, out of love towards others, in respect for all that is.

 What I have learned from writing and telling my biography here is: